meredori/arc-companion/README.md

 ## Import pipeline stubs

 `scripts/import/` still mirrors the planned staged importer (Pass A–F).
-The data merge script described above is a stopgap until the import pipeline is wired to the same feeds.
 Replace the console output in `scripts/import/*.mjs` with the real fetch/transform/approve logic as backend work progresses.